So you think you know how to wash your hands.

 The Cost of Poor Hygiene

-Then there are all the colds, flu and other virus-borne illnesses spread by people who don’t wash their hands.
+These numbers are in addition to the colds, flu and other virus-borne illnesses—including the coronavirus 29-nCoV—that can be spread by people who don’t wash their hands.

 When and How to Wash